Salt Lake City Office

 At Whipple Service Champions, we’re here to help.
 Here are some basic HVAC tips for pet owners that will help you avoid rising costs, plus potential allergy or other respiratory issues.

 If you have a shedding pet, you should be checking your HVAC filters more often than the recommended guidelines.
 It will often be filled with hair and skin cells from your pet, which can clog the filter much faster than it would get clogged in a normal home.
 Some pet owners find success switching to a reusable filter that can be cleaned with a garden hose.

-One of the best ways to prevent hair and dander from entering your HVAC system is harvesting it directly from the pet’s body.
+One of the best ways to prevent hair and dander from entering your HVAC system is by harvesting it directly from the pet’s body.
 Use brushes that are designed specifically for this purpose, and use frequent bathing periods as well.
-For the busy pet owner, consider using a paid groomer every couple weeks.
+For the busy pet owner, consider using a paid groomer every couple of weeks.

 Some particles will naturally make it around your whole system, including your ducts.
 At least once every couple of years, you should have your ducts inspected to decide if cleaning is needed.
 This frequency will increase with the more pets you own.

 In addition, make sure your home itself is clean.
 Use items like the vacuum to suck up pet hair around the home.
 This can help prevent these unwanted items from making their way to the HVAC filter.